Shaolin94/Startup/README.md

 5. `git push <remote_name> <branch_name>` to send commits to GitHub
     - `<remote_name>` will usually be `origin`
     - `<branch_name>` will usually be `main`
     - You can add `-u` flag to command to set up tracking
+6. Create a new branch: 'git checkout -b < new_bracnch_name>
+    - use ' git checkout <branch_name>' to switch branches
+    - use ' git branch to get a list of existing branches